vacaramin/Go-Serve/README.md

 ## Getting Started

 To get started with any of the server projects, follow the instructions provided in the respective project's README file.

+## Prerequisites

+Before running the server, ensure you have the following:

+- Docker
+- Docker-Compose
+- Understanding of concept of each server